AdobeDocs/campaign.en/help/v8/start/upgrades.md

     Over time, the Adobe Campaign team identifies ways to improve the stability and performance of the product, as well as fix known issues.
 Upgrading brings your instance up-to-date with these improvements and eliminates common challenges seen by organizations that are experiencing rapid growth and/or complexity within their Campaign instances.Improvements across the technology stack powering Campaign are felt across both marketing and IT teams of your organization.

-### What is the process and timeline for this upgrade? {#upgrades-2}
+### What is the process and timeline for an upgrade? {#upgrades-2}

 As a v8 customer, if your account has been identified as needing to upgrade to a new version, Adobe directly notifies you.

 The Adobe team is here to lead and guide your organization through this journey.
-A team of dedicated Customer Care Representativess, Product Managers, Engineers and TechOps Specialists, and Product Consultants is here to assist and ensure the experience is smooth.
+A team of dedicated Customer Care Representatives, Product Managers, Engineers and TechOps Specialists, and Product Consultants is here to assist and ensure the experience is smooth.